Small talk: It's a part of life and the job search.

 Definitely don't flirt with your recruiter, no matter how attractive they are to you.
 Definitely don't ask them about how much money they make, either.
 Steer clear of talking bad about a previous employer, or anyone for that matter, because you never know who the recruiter has in their network.
 It's not a good idea to talk about your family or marital status, medical problems, or any screen-out factors, as well.

 How do I overcome nerves when initiating small talk?

-When dealing with interview jitters, it’s best to fake it until you make it.
-Pump yourself up before an interview, practice with a friend or family member, and go in saying you’ll do your best.
-If you’re an introvert and it all seems impossible, try making small talk with a stranger in the grocery store or at the post office.
+When dealing with interview jitters, it's best to fake it until you make it.
+Pump yourself up pre-interview, practice with a friend or family member, and go in saying you'll do your best.
+If you're an introvert and it all seems impossible, try making small talk with a stranger in the grocery store or at the post office.
 A simple hello followed by a question is a great way to help overcome nerves.
-You don’t have to make a lasting impression on this person.
+You don't have to make a lasting impression on this person.
 You can ask about where they got their bag, or shirt, and go on with your day.

 The more you do something, the more comfortable you will be with it.

 What are a few conversation starters I can have to fall back on?

 Icebreakers should be questions requiring more than a yes or no response, or a statement to open up the conversation.
 Below is a list of sample conversation starters you can use to break the ice with your interviewer:

 “I enjoyed reading the [article, blog post, interview, etc.] about the company in the [name of publication or website] last week!
 It must have been exciting for you.”

 “This office location is amazing!
 Are there any great restaurants nearby?”